bay to

 THE CENTIPEDE RULES

-Each centipede member registers separately.
+Each centipede member will need to register themselves separately.

 Each centipede must consist of at least 13 runners plus one floater who runs alongside, substituting for runners who lose a shoe, drop off the pace or need to make a pit stop.